AdhamAbouaita/StockPredictor/README.md

 # Stock Price Forecasting with Prophet

+You can run this application via the web version, or you can run it locally.
+If you want to run it locally, follow the instructions below, otherwise, here is the link to the web version: [Stock Predictor Web App](https://stockpredictor-l0iq.onrender.com)

 ## Requirements

 Make sure to create your own venv in order to properly and easily install all the libraries from requirements.txt!